wisnij/dotfiles/.config/README.linux.md

   - run `sudo update-grub`
 - audio not switching to wireless USB headphones automatically when turned on
   - added `load-module module-switch-on-connect` to `~/.config/pulse/default.pa`
+- video tearing during VLC playback
+  - installed `nvidia-detect` and then `nvidia-driver`